luna-padilla/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+There are four tests for the add function:

+One test checks if the function is defined.

+One test verifies that the function takes exactly two arguments.

+One test ensures the function correctly returns the sum of two numbers.

+One test checks if the function returns undefined when an argument is missing.

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+The describe block is used to group related tests together.
+It helps organize the test suite by defining separate sections for different functions.

+The it block is used to define individual test cases.
+Each it statement contains a specific expectation about how the function should behave.

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?
+The test descriptions are written in a clear and descriptive manner, specifying what the function should do.

+Keywords such as "should" and "return" stand out because they indicate expected behavior.
+For example:

+"should return the sum of the two numbers"

+"should return undefined if any of the arguments is not provided"

 4. What do the `expect` functions do, and what input do they take?
+The expect function is used to define test assertions.
+It takes a function call or a value as input and checks if the output meets the expected result.

+It is followed by matcher methods like .toBeDefined(), .toEqual(value), etc., to compare the actual and expected outputs.
 <br>